Live Plastic Surgery Videos

 Birmingham, Alabama Nose Reshaping at Hedden Plastic Surgery

 Rhinoplasty, also known as Nose Surgery or Nose Reshaping, is designed to enhance facial harmony by improving the nose's appearance and proportions, bringing it into better balance with the other facial features.
 Rhinoplasty is also used to correct impaired breathing caused by structural defects of the nose.

 Rhinoplasty can change the width of the nose at the bridge and nose profiles with visible humps or depressions; correct nasal tips that are enlarged or bulbous, drooping, upturned or hooked; and change the size and position of nostrils that are large, wide or upturned.
 Nose surgery can also make the nose more symmetrical.

 The Birmingham, Alabama plastic surgeons at Hedden Plastic Surgery have the skills, the experience and the artistic eye to create a more pleasing profile with nose reshaping.
-For people with functional problems such as a blockage or deviated septum, Dr. Hedden and Dr. Schaffer perform rhinoplasty to clear the airways and nostrils for improved breathing.
+For people with functional problems such as a blockage or deviated septum, Dr. Hedden, Dr. LaBarbera and Dr. Gunn perform rhinoplasty to clear the airways and nostrils for improved breathing.

 You may be a good candidate for nose surgery if:

 - Your facial growth is complete.